kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/04_model_kit/StructureKit/STRUCTUREKIT_OVERVIEW.md

 ## ❖ Overview

 **StructureKit** is a fixed registry of field-linked documents.
-Its contents do not constitute a meaning-generative framework, nor do they establish any directive or intentional infrastructure.
+Its contents do not constitute a generative framework, nor do they establish directive or intentional infrastructure.
-All recorded elements reflect structurally observed artifacts, without semantic anchoring or behavior-inducing function.
+All recorded components reflect structurally observed configurations without semantic anchoring or behavior-oriented function.

-- **No operational purpose is assigned**
+- **No operational role is defined**
-- **No interface behavior is implied or supported**
+- **No interface behavior is represented or supported**

 ---